 - Build an internet infrastructure connecting every farm, home, school, and business that will bring 21st century jobs to the district and boost economic development by 40%.

 - The U.S. should participate in treaties that include fair trade principles, protect American workers and encourage businesses in the U.S.

 - Stem the tide of hunger in the district through Federal-state alignment.
 35-45% of constituents across the 23rd Congressional district use free and reduced lunch programs, a sign that wages are insufficient and families do not have enough to eat.

-The Republican tax plan ensures that the wealthiest Americans will get a lower tax rate than the hardworking American middle-class.
-It will involve a $1.5 trillion tax cut and Republican lawmakers have already said they plan to cut back vital programs like SSI, Medicaid, and Medicare to pay for added expense to the deficit.
-On top of that, it still includes the plan to repeal the individual mandate, which will eliminate access to affordable healthcare to millions of Americans.
-It is written right into the bill that corporate tax cuts are indefinite while any tax benefit the average American might see will expire in just a few years.
-Under this plan, the rich will only get richer, while the poor will get poorer, creating an even greater income inequality divide than ever before.
+The recently passed Republican tax bill ensures that the wealthiest Americans will get a lower tax rate than the hardworking American middle-class.
+It involves a $1.5 trillion tax hit to the deficit and Republican lawmakers have already said they plan to cut back vital programs like SSI, Medicaid, and Medicare to pay for it.
+On top of that, it repealed the individual mandate, which will eliminate access to affordable healthcare to millions of Americans.
+The corporate tax cuts are indefinite, while any tax benefit the average American might see will expire in just a few years.
+Under this plan, the rich only get richer, while the poor will get poorer, creating an even greater income inequality divide than ever before.

 We need responsible tax reform that benefits the middle-class because it is the middle-class that drives the economy.